bzf-2018/academic-kickstart/content/publication/conference/zhang18.md

 publication: In *International Conference on Knowledge Discovery and Data Mining*
 publication_short: In *International Conference on Knowledge Discovery and Data Mining (KDD)*

+abstract: In this paper we propose and study the problem of trajectory driven influential billboard placement.

 #tags:
 #- Source Themes